-Microsoft has done a bunch of work on Default Edge web browser too.
-With latest windows 10 version 1809 Redesigned “…” Menu and Settings page has been added for Microsoft Edge for users to easily navigate and allow more customization to put commonly-used actions on front.
-When clicking on “….” in Microsoft Edge toolbar, you will now find a new menu command like “New tab” and “New Window”.
+Microsoft has done a bunch of work on the Default Edge web browser too.
+With the latest Windows 10 version 1809 Redesigned “…” Menu and Settings page has been added for Microsoft Edge for users to easily navigate and allow more customization to put commonly-used actions on front.
+When clicking on “….” in the Microsoft Edge toolbar, you will now find a new menu command like “New tab” and “New Window”.
 And the new improved settings menu that breaks the options into subpages, arranged by category.

-Microsoft Edge also introduces a new media autoplay control that allows control whether a site can autoplay videos on a per-site basis.
+Microsoft Edge also introduces a new media autoplay control that allows control of whether a site can autoplay videos on a per-site basis.
 You can configure this setting for a particular site by going into the “Website Permission” section when browsing the site. and you would need to click “manage permissions” to get started.
 This section can be accessed by clicking on the lock button (SSL sites) or the information button (non-ssl) to the left of the address in the address bar.

 Edge has also been updated with more “fluent design” touches, and now features a tweaked tab bar with a new depth effect.